MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vnet-to-onprem.md

 10. Select **Save**.

+## Activate the Fortigate NVA

-## Activate the Fortigate NVA and configure an IPSec VPN connection on each NVA
+Activate the Fortigate NVA and configure an IPSec VPN connection on each NVA.

 To activate each Fortigate NVA will require a valid license file from Fortinet.
 The NVAs will **not** function until you have activated each NVA.
 For more information how to get a license file and steps to activate the NVA, see the Forinet Document Library article [Registering and downloading your license](https://docs2.fortinet.com/vm/azure/fortigate/6.2/azure-cookbook/6.2.0/19071/registering-and-downloading-your-license).